20 Slams! Djokovic wins Wimbledon to tie Federer, Nadal

 Not much anyone can do against Djokovic, it seems.

-He has collected eight of the past 12 major trophies — all since turning 30, the most by a man past that age.

-And for all of the questions in recent years about when the younger generation would step forward and stop the progress of the Big Three, turns out Djokovic is singlehandedly holding off the kids.
+He has won eight of the past 12 majors — all since turning 30.
+And for all of the questions about when the younger generation would step forward, Djokovic is singlehandedly holding off the kids.

-In this year’s three majors, he is 21-0.
-In the finals, he beat a trio of 20-somethings ranked in the ATP's top 10: 25-year-old Daniil Medvedev on the hard courts of the Australian Open, 22-year-old Stefanos Tsitsipas on the red clay of the French Open and now Berrettini on the grass.
+In this year’s three majors, he is 21-0, with victories in finals over Daniil Medvedev, 25, in Australia, Stefanos Tsitsipas, 22, in France, and now Berrettini, 25.

-“He’s writing the history of this sport,” Berrettini said, “so he deserves all the credit.”

-On Sunday, Djokovic made merely 21 unforced errors, while accumulating 21 winners.
-He limited Berrettini to 16 aces.
+On Sunday, Djokovic made merely 21 unforced errors, while accumulating 31 winners.

-Djokovic’s returns are as good as anyone’s ever.
-His two-handed backhand is such a threat.
-His ability to anticipate shots from the other side of the net and track them down frustrates opponents.
-A consummate baseline wizard, he can play at the net, too: Djokovic won 34 of the 48 points when he went forward Sunday, including going 7 for 9 when he serve-and-volleyed.
+Djokovic’s returns are as good as anyone’s, ever.
+His two-handed backhand is a constant threat.
+His ability to anticipate and reach shots is remarkable.
+And he does whatever it takes: Djokovic won 34 of 48 points when he went to the net, 7 of 9 when he serve-and-volleyed.

-For all of that, though, maybe what sets him apart above all is a quality stats can't track.
+What sets him apart above all is a quality stats can't trace: “The ability to cope with pressure,” he called it.

-When moments are most crucial, the tension and heart rate ratchet up.
-The mind and body can lock up.
-It’s simply human nature.
-Djokovic is somehow impervious to that sort of thing.
-Or at least plays as if he is.
+When the tension and heart rate ratchet up, Djokovic is either impervious to that sort of thing — or plays as if he is.

-Maybe it’s all of his experience in such situations.
-Maybe it’s all of the accumulated know-how.

-Maybe it’s some enviable combination of grit and guts — to go along with all of his enviable talent and unrelenting hard work.
+It's the experience.
+The grit and guts.
+The talent and hard work.

-Let’s not forget that Djokovic faced two championship points against Federer in the 2019 Wimbledon final.
-Or that he trailed two sets to none in two matches at the French Open before coming back to win in five, including in the final.

-So far, it has been a year of dominance by Djokovic, on top of a decade of successes.
+This has been a year of dominance by Djokovic, on top of a decade of success.

 “The last 10 years has been an incredible journey,” he said, “that is not stopping here.”